ywwes26/MCMC-Auxiliary/README.md

 # MCMC-Auxiliary
-Collection of codes to replicate the simulation results in the paper: [MCMC without evaluating the target: an auxiliary variable approach](https://arxiv.org/abs/2406.05242)
+Collection of codes to replicate the simulation results in the paper: [Markov Chain Monte Carlo without evaluating the target: an auxiliary variable approach](https://arxiv.org/abs/2406.05242)